Studying

 • Bury Card / Note: Hides a card or all of the note’s cards from review until the next day.
 (If you want to unbury cards before then, you can click the “unbury” button on the deck overview screen.)
 This is useful if you cannot answer the card at the moment or you want to come back to it another time.
 Burying can also happen automatically for cards of the same note.

-• Forget card: Move current card to the end of the new queue.
+• Reset card: Moves the current card to the end of the new queue.

-From Anki 2.1.50+, Anki will remember the original order of a new card when it is first studied with the v3 scheduler.
-The "Restore original position" option allows you to reset the card back to its original position when you forget it.
+The "Restore original position" option allows you to reset the card back to its original position when you reset it.

 The "Reset repetition and lapse count" option, if enabled, will set the review and failure counters for the card back to zero.
 It does not remove the review history that is shown at the bottom of the card info screen.

-• Set Due Date: Put cards in the review queue, and make them due on a certain date.
+• Set Due Date: Puts cards in the review queue, and makes them due on a certain date.

 • Options: Edit the options for the current deck.